Carrie Scott: Career

 From January 2010 until January 2020 she collaborated with Nick Knight's SHOWstudio as the Director of the SHOWstudio Shop.

 In 2017, Scott appeared as a presenter on The Art Show, a series on Sky Arts.
 She is a Nominator for the Prix Pictet award.
 In 2018, she curated the largest independent photography exhibition at the Store x 180 Strand in London.
 It featured some 470 photographs, 340 of which were from John Pawson's Spectrum.

 In 2020, she and David Hill co-curated Tête-à-Têtes: West African Portraiture from Independence into the 21st Century.

 In addition to her curating art exhibitions, Scott is also an arts writer.

-In 2024, Scott founded Seen, a next-generation art consultancy that is committed to bringing transparency to the art world.
-With real-time communication and short-form video at its core, Scott is making contemporary art more accessible for artists and collectors alike, spotlighting the biggest artist voices of this generation including Rashid Johnson, Lubaina Himid, and Joel Mesler.
+In 2024, Scott founded Seen, an art consultancy with a stated goal of bringing transparency to the art world.
+With real-time communication and short-form video at its core, the consultancy works to make art more accessible for artists and collectors.
+Features have included Rashid Johnson, Lubaina Himid, and Joel Mesler among others.